nicolello-dev/WebexLib/README.md

   - Use k to pause / unpause the video
   - Arrow keys now move by 5s
 - Video zoom in
-  - Press ctrl+z or press the 🔍 key to toggle zoom status
+  - Press the zoom button on the bottom left to activate zoom mode.
+Click it again to deactivate it
-  - Press z to freeze or unfreeze zoom area (so you can move the mouse around)
+  - Move the slider that appears to control the zoom level.
+It goes from 1x to 5x and defaults to 1.5x
+  - To move the zoomed video, click and drag the video around

 # Installation